-- Access to the Office through a toll free number for country callers;
+- Access to the Office through a Freecall number, which is free from landline phones;

 - Information on how to make a complaint to the Ombudsman is available in 15 languages and features on the homepage of the Ombudsman’s website.
 People may also contact the Office with the assistance of an interpreter by using the Translating and Interpreting Service;